KeburFantahun/CaseStudy2DDS_KeburF/README.md

 Kebur Fantahun's YouTube Presentation: https://www.youtube.com/watch?v=CJnrZHncjWc

 ## Folder & File Information
-- `/Data` contains the summary of the CaseStudy2 analysis and data
+- `/Data` contains the summary of the Case Study 2 analysis and data
-- `/Html` contains the knit Html Report for our Analysis
+- `/Html` contains the knit Html Report for the Analysis
+- `/Prediction` contains the prediction csv file
-- `/Presentation` contains our powerpoint slide deck
+- `/Presentation` contains the powerpoint slide deck
 - `/src` contains our R-Markdown (RMD) source code

 ## Instructions to the run the code locally